stephenlink/skills/README.md

 # README
 Your Skills Application for Wantedly Inc Programming Test

 This application was built from the ground up for Wantedly Inc. It allows a user to create a profile with an email, username, and password.
 After creating a login, the user is directed to a feed of other users who have posted their skills.
 The user can click the 'Your Profile' button at the top right to acces their profile.
-From there, they can add a photo, biography, and most importantly add skills.
+From there, they can add a photo, biography, and most importantly add skills. \n
 All of the Specifications were completed:
 --> A user can add his/her skill list.
 --> A user can recommend and can +1 skills on profile pages of other users.